IgniteUI/indigo-design-docfx/en/components/list-custom.md

 # Custom List Item in Sketch

 Use the Custom List Item Component in Sketch to display the same type of information that you would in a normal List Item but with the complete freedom to arrange your layout exactly as you would like.
-The Custom List Item in Sketch is achievable by writing the necessary customizations to the layout of the items of the [Ignite UI for Angular List Component](https://www.infragistics.com/products/ignite-ui-angular/angular/components/list.html)

 ## Custom List Item in Sketch Demo